nancchan/saas-customer-onboarding-business-systems/incidents/incident_001_crm_sync_failure.md

 4. Reviewed the Salesforce field mapping.
 5. Compared the Salesforce Contact with the source customer record.
 6. Identified an incorrect Account–Contact relationship.
-7. Corrected the mapping and affected Salesforce record.
+7. Corrected the Account–Contact relationship on the affected Salesforce Contact.
 8. Re-tested the affected record.

 ## Root Cause

-The root cause was incorrect Account–Contact mapping during the Salesforce import process.
+The root cause was an incorrect Account–Contact relationship assigned during Salesforce CRM processing.

-The source customer data was correct.
-The issue occurred during the CRM import and mapping process.
+The source customer data contained the correct Account information.
+The issue occurred when the affected Contact was associated with the wrong Salesforce Account.

+The Salesforce field mapping was reviewed as part of the investigation.

 ## Resolution

 The issue was resolved by:

+- Reviewing the source data.
-- Correcting the Salesforce field mapping.
+- Reviewing the Salesforce field mapping.
 - Correcting the affected Contact record.
+- Correcting the Account–Contact relationship.
-- Verifying the Account–Contact relationship.
+- Verifying the corrected relationship.
 - Re-testing the affected UAT scenario.

 ## Retest Result